Early Accretion of Large Amounts of Solids for Directly-Imaged Exoplanets: Method

 \subsection{Model Input and Output}

-We adopt the values in Table \ref{tab:co_carriers} for major C and O carriers in a proto-plantetary disk.
+We adopt the values in Table \ref{tab:co_carriers} for major C and O carriers in a proto-planetary disk.
 The planet atmospheric chemical composition, which is parameterized as $\alpha_C$, $\alpha_O$, and C/O, is determined by (1) where the planet forms; (2) how it forms; and (3) the amount of solid accretion.
 These parameters are compared to the observed values to infer the formation location, mechanism, and the accretion history.
-In addition, values in Table \ref{tab:co_carriers} are scaled to matched the observed host star values.
-C and O are given a different scaling factor to account for the non-solar C/O ratios.
+In addition, values in Table \ref{tab:co_carriers} are scaled to matched the observed host star values. {{Table \ref{tab:input_output} and \S \ref{sec:stellar_mh_co} provide more details on the scaling: each C and O carrier in Table \ref{tab:co_carriers} is given a different scaling factor to account for the non-solar C and O abundances. }}

-Table \ref{tab:input_output} summarizes the input and output of our model.
-There are six input parameters: stellar C and O abundances as defined as $\xi_C = 12 + \log{n_C}$ and $\xi_O = 12 + \log{n_O}$, and C/O, planetary relative metallicity to the host star, i.e., [M/H]$_p$ - [M/H]$_\ast$ and planetary atmospheric C/O. The parameters to be inferred are: scaling factor for stellar C and O abundances, planetary mass, mass of accreted solids, solid-to-gas ratio $f_{sg}$, formation mechanism, and the disk temperature where a planet forms which indicates the planet formation location.
+Table \ref{tab:input_output} {{also}} summarizes the input and output of our model.
+There are {{five}} input parameters: {{stellar C and O abundances denoted as $\xi_C$ and $\xi_O$,}} and C/O, planetary relative metallicity to the host star, i.e., [M/H]$_p$ - [M/H]$_\ast$, and planetary atmospheric C/O. The parameters to be inferred are: {{scaling factors for C and O carriers in Table \ref{tab:co_carriers}}}, planetary mass, mass of accreted solids, solid-to-gas ratio $f_{sg}$, formation mechanism, the disk temperature where a planet forms which indicates the planet formation location, initial core mass, and ablation fraction.
+The priors for these parameters are given and justified in \S \ref{sec:sampling}.